What is the law regarding Portuguese citizenship for Sephardic Jews?

 Despite their expulsion from the Iberian Peninsula, many Sephardic Jewish communities have to this day retained not only their use of the Portuguese language but also many rites of traditional Portuguese-Jewish worship, as well as family surnames, objects, and documents proving Portuguese origin.

-Those of Sephardic Jewish descent may be granted citizenship by the Portuguese government if they fulfill specific requirements.
-In these cases, the acquisition of nationality always depends on a decision made by the Minister of Justice.
+The Portuguese government may grant those of Sephardic Jewish descent citizenship if they fulfill specific requirements.
+In these cases, the acquisition of Portuguese nationality always depends on a decision made by the Minister of Justice.

 Any application for citizenship must be accompanied by the following documents: